FDA approves Alexion's Ultomiris for another rare blood disease

 Friday’s approval allows its use in treating atypical hemolytic uremic syndrome (aHUS), a condition that causes abnormal blood clots to form in small blood vessels in the kidneys, which could result in kidney failure.

+Alexion is pushing to maintain its leadership in treating certain rare blood disorders and earlier this week agreed to buy smaller biotech Achillion Pharmaceuticals Inc for $930 million.
+That follows two acquisitions last year that added to its pipeline of rare disease drugs.

+The company is also testing Ultomiris for use in patients with autoimmune disease neuromyelitis optica spectrum disorder and generalized myasthenia gravis.

-Reporting by Manojna Maddipatla and Trisha Roy in Bengaluru; Editing by Daniel Wallis
+Reporting by Manojna Maddipatla and Trisha Roy in Bengaluru; Additional reporting by Sanjana Shivdas in Bengaluru; Editing by Daniel Wallis